jbiatek/BSGRulebook/rulebook.md

     - As a revealed Cylon, your old human Skill set is ignored.
 2. Movement step:
     - Cylon players may move to Cylon locations, but not human ones.
 The "Basestar Bridge" does not require discarding a Skill card from the standard Cylon Locations.
-    - Any Movement action that is available to a Cylon, such as those on Treachery skill cards or on a Cylon Leader's character sheet, may be used during this step instead of moving to a new location
+    - Any Movement action that is available to a Cylon, such as those on Treachery skill cards or on a Cylon Leader's character sheet, may be used during this step instead of moving to a new location.
 3. Action:
     - Cylons may use the action listed on their current Cylon location, on their Cylon Leader character sheet, or on Treachery Skill cards, but *not* old human character abilities or other Skill cards.
 4. Prepare for Jump: